raoani/pythondataanalysis/IPLAnalysis/README.md

 ![analysis_3](https://cloud.githubusercontent.com/assets/22183540/21072176/65fa7c86-be87-11e6-8319-ac7c939412a7.jpg)

-5. ## Calculate the WINRATE in percentage of a particular team in all seasons when they have scored above certain score?
+5. ## Calculate the WINRATE in percentage of a particular team in all seasons when they have scored above a certain score?

 	Execute analysis_4.py as follows,